thomasameisel/CTFTemplate/README.md

 The team's points is also shown in the header.

-The Admin tab is also shown when logged in as the admin:
+The Admin and All Attempts tabs are also shown when logged in as the admin:

 - Admin
   - Add and edit challenges
     - Text in the Challenge Content box is rendered as HTML
   - Delete challenges
   - Set start and end time for the competition

+- All Attempts
+  - View all the flag submission attempts ordered by the time attempted
+  - "null" in the "correct" column means that team has already successfully completed that challenge and had attempted to submit the challenge again